Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by the National Science Foundation under Grant: 1942559.
-Artificial intelligence (AI) technologies were used to assist the code development and writing process (e.g., word choice, grammar checking), but all of the final code was developed and written by the authors, and all content in the final manuscript was written by the authors.
-The authors are thankful for Malav Patel, Kayla Garoust, Zach Grieser, and Nicholas Gollins for their support in reviewing the code and manuscript.
+AI technologies (e.g., Microsoft Copilot) were used to support the code development and manuscript preparation process, but did not substitute for the authors’ critical analysis or contribute to the core scientific findings.
+The manuscript was authored by the researchers, and all AI-assisted content was reviewed and refined by them, who take full responsibility for the final work.
+The authors would like to thank Yuhei Miyauchi for discussions on an earlier version of the method.
+The authors would also like to thank Zachary Grieser and Nicholas Gollins for their support in reviewing the code and manuscript.